Kgosi Galeshewe

 Kgosi (Chief) Galeshewe, (c.
-1835 - 1924), was a chief of the Batlhaping group in South Africa.
+1840 - 1927), was a chief of the Batlhaping group in South Africa.
 He was an anti-colonial revolutionary and orchestrated rebellions against the Cape Colony government.
-The Galeshewe Township in the Sol Plaatje Municipality, Kimberley, has been named after him.
+The Galeshewe Township in the Sol Plaatje Local Municipality, Kimberley, has been named after him.
 A South African Navy fast attack craft has also been named after him.
-Galeshewe was born in 1835 near Taung, South Africa.
+Galeshewe was born in 1840 near Taung, South Africa.

 Revolutionary activity

-After diamonds were famously discovered in Kimberley in the mid 1800s, colonists from the Cape Colony began to move into the interior in search of opportunities at the soon to become profitable diamond mines.
+After diamonds were famously discovered in Kimberley in the mid-1800s, colonists from the Cape Colony began to move into the interior in search of opportunities at the soon to become profitable diamond mines.
 The settler colonies (mostly British) moving into the interior closer to the extraction plains came into direct conflict with many indigenous people living near the Orange River.
 By the 1870s the second Diamond rush was underway.
 A rebellion led by Galeshewe broke out against the Cape Colony government on 18 July 1878 at Cornforth Hill, Kimberley, after a decision was made to cull the rural cattle population in order to combat a Rinderpest epidemic.

 More than 17 cattle that belonged to the Batlhaping people had strayed out of their reserve and into a white farmer's plot of land.
 The farmer shot all of them citing his fears over rinderpest spreading to his own livestock.
 The matter was taken to court, with Galeshewe's cousin Petlhu demanding compensation, but the magistrate ruled in favour of the farmer as straying cattle was strictly prohibited.
 No compensation was given.
 It became known as the Phokwane Rebellion.
 As cattle was used as currency by the majority of local groups, this decision by the colonial government sparked outrage.

 While Galeshewe was in the Transvaal trying to get support from the Boers against the actions of the British, leaders of the Phokwane Reserve refused to allow police officials on the reserve to investigate what happened with the cattle.
 The Cape government considered this an act of rebellion.
 Galeshewe joined forces with the Tlharo and the Rolong groups, where skirmishes were led against colonial traders and farmers in retribution against the cattle culling.
 The rebellion resulted in Galeshewe's capture by Colonel C Warren's troops on 26 August 1878.
 On 6 October 1879, Galeshewe was sentenced to 12 years in prison for his part in the uprising.
 Once he had completed his sentence, Galeshewe amassed forces with neighbouring groups in the Langeberg Rebellion where he was captured again and sentenced to 10 years in prison.
 After a month in prison, Galeshewe escaped but was captured once more a month later and imprisoned.
 When Galeshewe escaped, he and the leader of the Batlhaping, Luka Jantjie, were attacked by the Cape Colonial Force that was 2000 men strong.
-It is said the colonial troops carried with them 7 and 12 pounder artillery along with Maxim machine guns.
+It is said the colonial troops carried with them 7 and 12-pounder artillery along with Maxim machine guns.